borkdude/blog/posts/oss-updates-jul-aug-2026.md

 conditioning, while coding ;-).

-The first half of July was mostly spent on improving performance and compatibility of SCI on CLJS.
-I can say with confidence that SCI on CLJS is now about as fast as compiled ClojureScript and implementing core protocols on custom types now also works.
-There's hardly anything you can't do in SCI that you can do in compiled CLJS with comparable performance.
+The first half of July was mostly spent on improving performance and compatibility of [SCI](https://github.com/babashka/sci) on CLJS.
+SCI now JIT-compiles interpreted function bodies to JavaScript at runtime, which closes a lot of the gap with compiled ClojureScript: a tight numeric loop went from ~175ms to ~7ms, over 20 times faster than the interpreter.
+Implementing core protocols on custom types now also works.
+There's hardly anything you can't do in SCI that you can do in compiled CLJS.
 I released new versions of [scittle](https://github.com/babashka/scittle/releases/tag/v0.8.32) and [nbb](https://github.com/babashka/nbb/releases/tag/v1.5.211) that take full advantage of this.

-Also in the first half of July, clj-kondo got a pretty cool enhancement.
+Also in the middle of July, [clj-kondo](https://github.com/clj-kondo/clj-kondo) got a pretty cool enhancement.
 It infers types of function arguments from how they are used.
 E.g. when you write `(defn foo [x] (inc x))` we can infer that `foo` is a function that takes a number.
 I took this principle as far as I could while preventing false positives.
 Of course, clj-kondo supports the latest Clojure 1.13 destructuring changes too.

-In second half of July I spent significant time on improving babashka tasks with automatic help and completions, backed by babashka.cli.
+In second half of July I spent significant time on improving babashka tasks with automatic help and completions, backed by [babashka.cli](https://github.com/babashka/cli).
 You can read all about that in this blog post: [Babashka tasks with automatic help and completions](https://blog.michielborkent.nl/babashka-tasks-cli.html)

 In August I had the pleasure to give a talk about [Reagami](https://github.com/borkdude/reagami) at [Func Prog Sweden](https://www.meetup.com/func-prog-sweden/events/315394699/).
 In the talk I give an interactive demo of how to use Reagami in a